iitpkd/code4iitpkd/README.md

 help.
 Besides solving these problems, it gives a taste of executing a project that has real life impact.

-Besides ideas, we will also collect some getting started articles here or in the associated wiki.
+We also collect some getting started articles here or in the associated wiki.

 ## How to start a new project ?